TheBrightSparkDev/MakeWebWork/README.md

 Below are the sources of all the media and content

 All hero images were created by me in photoshop
-The Logo was made by my in illustrator and photoshop
+The Logo was made by me in illustrator and photoshop

 ## Websites I copy and pasted from: